-The SCS Lower School Uniform consists of a blue polo shirt with the school logo, navy-blue loose-fitting long pants, a hoody with school logo, socks and white or black closed-toe shoes.
-Sneakers are allowed too.
+The SCS Lower School Uniform consists of a blue polo shirt with the school logo, navy-blue loose-fitting long pants and a hoody with school logo.

-The SCS Upper School Uniform consists of loose-fitting khaki pants and a maroon polo shirt with the school logo, a hoody with school logo, socks and white or black closed-toe shoes.
-Sneakers are allowed too.
+The SCS Upper School Uniform consists of loose-fitting khaki pants and a maroon polo shirt with the school logo and a hoody with school logo.

-The SCS ECD/CHS Adult School

-Uniform consists of loose-fitting black pants and a purple polo shirt with the school logo, a hoody with school logo, socks and white or black closed-toe shoes.
-Sneakers are allowed too.
+The SCS ECD (7V) Adult School Uniform consists of loose-fitting black pants and a purple polo shirt with the school logo and a hoody with school logo.